 English Language Learners come from a diverse set of backgrounds.
 There is a large segment of ELLs that were born in the United States.
+US-born ELLs come from a wide range of backgrounds.
 Some of them are the children of recent immigrants, some grow up in poverty, some quickly acquire bilingual literacy skills.

 Self Reflection and Goal Setting

 Show students how they are progressing in acquiring English proficiency.
 For some students, it is reassuring to see that they do have a high level of English skills in multiple domains but there are one or two areas that they need to work on.
 You can use in-class assessments, the results of WIDA ACCESS testing, and rubrics to help students reflect and goal set.
 I have additional tips on a post about Goal Setting with English Language Learners.

 US-born ELLs typically know basic vocabulary terms and may speak similar to a native English speaker.
 They often struggle with academic language.
 Tier 2 academic language is particularly important for students to learn because it is seen across multiple subject areas.
 It can be confusing though since that same word can have a slightly different meaning in different contexts.

 The more exposure students have to academic language, the better the chances are that they will acquire new words.

 - One strategy is to use academic language when speaking to students, but include synonyms that explain the meaning of the word.

 - Use sentence frames with academic language.
 Tell students the specific words that they are focusing on.